apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/observability/monitor-database.md

 sidebar_position: 1
 ---

 # Observability of KubeBlocks
 With the built-in database observability, you can observe the database health status and track and measure your database in real-time to optimize database performance.
 This section shows you how database observability works with KubeBlocks and how to use the function.

-## Monitor MySQL database
+## Monitor PostgreSQL database
 KubeBlocks integrates open-source monitoring components such as Prometheus, AlertManager, and Granfana.
 KubeBlocks also uses open-source and customized Prometheus Exporter for exporting database indicators.
 The monitoring function is enabled by default when you install KubeBlocks and no other operation is required.

 ## Enable database monitor